-Spoiler alert: There’s one included in this article!
+Spoiler alert: A FREE alternative is included in this article!

-Budget Tip: Sage smudging is a relatively budget-friendly way to clear energy.
-The main goal is to have a positive outcome without harming your pets.
+Sage smudging is a relatively budget-friendly way to clear energy.
+The main goal is to have a positive outcome without harming or scaring your pets.
 You can do that easily by relocating them or by using liquid sage (you can download a free copy below).

 Benefits of sage smudging your home